openforis/sepal-doc/docs/source/team/contribute.rst

 Module edit
 ^^^^^^^^^^^

-If you find an error in a **Module** page, the edit button will not work, as the files are retrieved from each module's repository.
-Instead, their should be a link at the very bottom of the page to make modifications to the source file in the module repository following the same procedure mentioned above.
+The **Edit on GitHub** button will not work for articles in the **Modules** section, as the files are retrieved from each module's repository.

+Their should be a link at the very bottom of the page to make modifications to the source file in the module repository following the same procedure mentioned above.

-Once you've finished, notify the SEPAL team, who will need to rebuild the documentation manually to retrieve the latest version of the file you modified.
+Once you've finished, notify the SEPAL team, who will need to manually rebuild the documentation  to retrieve the latest version of the file you modified.

 .. note::

-    If you want to add a new module to the documentation, see the subsection, **Major changes**.
+    If you want to add a new module to the documentation, see the following section.

 Major changes
 -------------

 Major changes include:

--   creating new documentation pages;
+-   creating new documentation pages (i.e. articles);
 -   modifying multiple images;
 -   making new sections;
 -   building new modules; and